ZixinMa27/cse15l-lab-reports/lab3.md

 ./written_2/travel_guides/berlitz1/WhereToIndia.txt:        Singapore, the Peninsula in Hong Kong, and the Imperial in Tokyo.
 You
 ./written_2/travel_guides/berlitz1/WhereToMalaysia.txt:        Majestic Station Hotel.
 The High Court and Hong Kong and Shanghai Bank
 ```
+- Explanation:
+We search for pattern "Hong kong" case sensitively within ./written_2/travel_guides/berlitz1/ directory files and including its sub-directories.
+Since there is no more subdirectories, in this case, it is same as `grep "Hong Kong" ./written_2/travel_guides/berlitz1/*.txt`

 Input on dirctory and its output:
 ```